- Mischa

 The crawler way is sprinkled to avoid tons of raised dust.
 To see and hear this giant in motion is an unforgettable experience.

-- Crawler Transporter
+Roof of the Crawler Transporter

 A view at the roof of the Crawler Transporter.
 The beam crossing the fuel tank is removable.

-- Crawler Transporter
+Crawler Transporter openings

 ... one of the countless openings of the Crawler Transporter like here at the corner structure.

-- Crawler Transporter
+Crawler Transporter JEL heads

 One of the pictures I wish I would have had already during the design of the Crawler Transporter model.
 A lot of the wiring was acquired during the long life of the Crawlers, however the basic set still is there.